eddorre/SublimeERB/README.markdown

   ]
 ```

-  or only in the most common ERB contexts
+...or only in the most common ERB contexts:

 ```json
   [